Call for speakers

 How do you select speakers?

-100% of our selected talks come through our open Call for Speakers submissions.
+100% of our selected talks come through our public Call for Speakers submissions.
 If a selected speaker withdraws or a last-minute emergency arises, we prioritise previously reviewed submissions that meet our quality and diversity standards to ensure fairness.

 We never reserve speaking slots for sponsors or vendors.
 This policy is clearly stated in our sponsorship information and contracts.
 If someone from a sponsoring company appears on the programme, it’s because they submitted a strong proposal and earned their place through the same process as everyone else.